Hydragun vs. Theragun vs. Hyperice (Hypervolt)

 It took a few years for him to fine-tune his creation and release the Theragun G1 – in 2016.

-As of 2023, more than 250 professional sports teams, fitness trainers, and therapists have used the Theragun, in more than 40 countries.
+As of 2024, more than 250 professional sports teams, fitness trainers, and therapists have used the Theragun, in more than 40 countries.

 The latest Therabody model is the G4PRO, with the signature ergonomic 4-arm design, a quieter motor, and the new Therabody app (with Bluetooth accessibility) – with personalized recovery routines – that integrates with other health apps.

-In 2023, Hyperice products are used by fitness centers, sports teams, and training facilities (including the U.S Air Force Academy) – in over 50 countries.
+In 2024, Hyperice products are used by fitness centers, sports teams, and training facilities (including the U.S Air Force Academy) – in over 50 countries.

-Hydragun is a relatively new startup, designed by a Muay Thai enthusiast that wanted to improve the too-noisy and too-weak massage guns on the market, for a fair price – by cutting out traditional “middlemen”.
+Hydragun is a relatively new startup, designed by a Muay Thai enthusiast who wanted to improve the too-noisy and too-weak massage guns on the market, for a fair price – by cutting out traditional “middlemen”.

-👉 Not sure about the massage gun? check out our post about the pros and cons of massage guns for back pain!
+Not sure about the massage gun? check out our post about the pros and cons of massage guns for back pain!

 To your health and happiness,